weinholt/akku/README.md

 The [akkuscm/akku](https://hub.docker.com/r/akkuscm/akku) image is automatically built in Docker hub from the repository at GitHub.
-It is stripped down build based on Alpine Linux.
+It is a stripped down build based on Alpine Linux.
 Here's a simple way to use this image to run tests with GitLab CI:

 ```yaml
 image: "akkuscm/akku:latest"